NasC0/ExcitelInterviewTask/README.md

 As a result, the first time you run the tests you might get a single failure in the Integration test suite.
 Subsequent test runs should not exhibit the same behavior and all tests should pass correctly - that's also the reason I've added a 'warmup' step in the GitHub Actions workflow.

 I've decided against upgrading the Solution from .NET Core 2.1 to .NET 6, as I believe that is outside the scope of the task.
+I've also targeted .NET Core 2.1 in the test projects in order to keep consistency with the original code.